Acceptance rate 46%

 After the transaction was completed, the system moves the revised article to “Submitted Manuscripts” part.

-3.3.5 Submitted Manuscripts Information related to articles can be followed through the Submitted Manuscripts line.
+3.3.13 Submitted Manuscripts Information related to articles can be followed through the Submitted Manuscripts tab.
 Here you can find the information such as the article’s number assigned by system, title, sending date and transaction situation.
 The Manuscript Details and summary files can be reached by clicking the title of the article and the Processing Status part makes it possible to follow the evaluation process of the article.

 Article Review Process